alifwahid/alifwahid.github.io/_posts/2018-08-03-your-head-is-older-than-your-feet.md

 Time dilation applies to planets and stars of course.
 I came across an interesting 2016 paper from the European Journal of Physics, titled [*The young centre of the Earth*][doi].
-The authors show simple calculations for the Earth and the Sun, whereby their centres are older than their surfaces by 2.5 years and 39,000 years respectively.
+The authors show simple calculations for the Earth and the Sun, whereby their centres are younger than their surfaces by 2.5 years and 39,000 years respectively.
 Perhaps this is even more poetic than the thought of my feet being younger than my head.
 Now try to imagine time at the centre of a black hole versus its event horizon!